 I saw plenty of yellow mongooses, a pair of bat-eared foxes, and a banded mongoose (plus the porcupine when hunting the impala).
 Rock Hyraxes were commonly seen.
 I would have liked to have seen an aardvark, many hollowed-out termite mounds, and dug-out burrows.
 I liked seeing the Boomslang and the two tortoises, but I would have also enjoyed seeing a puff adder and Cape Cobra.

-Birding was good, lots of Blue Cranes around, saw 4 Secretary Birds where we hunted the Blesbuck, having a territorial fight than an odd mating ritual (a pair would race side by side for a hundred yards or more, turn, the male would leap onto the females back, then off, then race off with wings outspread back to where they started…just guessing on the mating part.
+Birding was good, with lots of Blue Cranes around; we saw 4 Secretary Birds where we hunted the Blesbuck, having a territorial fight, then an odd mating ritual (a pair would race side by side for a hundred yards or more, turn, the male would leap onto the females back, then off, then race off with wings outspread back to where they started…just guessing on the mating part.

-Saw Kori Bustard (2), a group of Crested Kouran (I believe), lots of Ant-eating Chats on termite mounds.
-Rock Kestrels were common and very nice to have Fiery-winged Nightjars singing by our braai nearly every night.
+Saw Kori Bustard (2), a group of Crested Kouran (I believe), and lots of Ant-eating Chats on termite mounds.
+Rock Kestrels were common, and very nice to have Fiery-winged Nightjars singing by our braai nearly every night.

-We would hear Black-backed Jackals in the mornings—black-headed orioles around the house with Acacia Barbets and African Hoopoes.
+We would hear Black-backed Jackals in the mornings and black-headed orioles around the house with Acacia Barbets and African Hoopoes.

 Springbok Hunting Area

 Later in the afternoon, we went out looking for a nice ram Springbuck.
-Weather being calm and cooling off, starting to become somewhat overcast.
+The weather is calm and cooling off, starting to become somewhat overcast.
 We drove a bit and began glassing large grassy fields dotted with termite mounds.
 Well, Ben and Rob did, my 8x binos not being much help.

 There were large draws that you could easily miss animals, so driving to all points was helpful.
-We ended up in an area where the land flattened out below a large and long ridge, lots of common springbuck, and saw white, black, and copper springbuck.
-Common was on my list, and I really wanted the real deal South African national animal.
+We ended up in an area where the land flattened out below a large and long ridge, with lots of common springbucks, and saw white, black, and copper springbuck.
+Common was on my list, and I wanted real South African national animals.
 We just started walking to see what was out and about.

 Seemingly every animal had a comfort level, and at 500 yards, they became very alert.
 At around 400 yards out, they started moving.
 We tried angling towards a good candidate, but off he went.
 The next one was a little more cooperative.
-We angled left but seemed to maintain the same distance, over 400 yards.
+We angled left but maintained the same distance, over 400 yards.

 African shooting sticks and the Springbok Hunt

-His little jaunts became shorter, and he would pause quarter facing on, finally anticipated him stopping and left fly the bullet.
+His little jaunts became shorter, and he would pause quarter-facing on, finally anticipating him stopping and left fly the bullet.
 I think I accidentally ranged a termite mound in front of him, as Ben had him at over 400 yards while I had him at 340 yards.
 The bullet struck a little low, but after a short run, the ram was done.

-On my last full day, I was able to ride around as an observer/spotter for a father/daughter group hunting at Olivefountain, which was fun watching others stalk their game.
+On my last full day, I rode around as an observer/spotter for a father/daughter group hunting at Olivefountain, which was fun watching others stalk their game.

-We were able to watch a long and successful stalk on a kudu bull, springbuck, and some blesbuck culls.
+We watched a long and successful stalk on a kudu bull, springbuck, and some blesbuck culls.

-Early that morning, I had to go to Grahamstown, about a 45-minute drive, to have my Covid RT-PCR test done to be able to fly home the next morning.
+Early that morning, I had to go to Grahamstown, about a 45-minute drive, to have my Covid RT-PCR test done to fly home the next morning.

 So we arrived as the clinic opened (8 am), had the test sample taken (the deep nasal one, I think I left finger impressions in the chair arms), Ampath Labs did the analysis, and we had it emailed 12 hours later so it could be printed out that evening.

-The only point that I had to show my Covid test results was when I arrived in Addis Ababa, Ethiopia.
+The only point I had to show my Covid test results was when I arrived in Addis Ababa, Ethiopia.
 From what I remember, I didn’t have to show them when I arrived in Chicago.
-So I flew from Port Elizabeth, SA to Johannesburg, SA, filled out a Covid questionnaire to board my next flight to Ethiopia, then transited through Addis Ababa for the big leg to Chicago (brief stop to re-fuel in Dublin, Ireland).
+So I flew from Port Elizabeth, SA, to Johannesburg, SA, filled out a Covid questionnaire to board my next flight to Ethiopia, then transited through Addis Ababa for the big leg to Chicago (a brief stop to refuel in Dublin, Ireland).

 Clearing Customs in the United States

-I had a Customs form, and Covid questionnaire on the flight for Chicago, all that was requested to be turned in was the Customs declaration, I had a couple of questions regarding what I did in SA, was asked if I had any wildlife products (none), and that was it.
+I had a Customs form and Covid questionnaire on the flight for Chicago, all that was requested to be turned in was the Customs declaration; I had a couple of questions regarding what I did in SA and was asked if I had any wildlife products (none), and that was it.